 PPC makes your product competitive and gets you visibility and sales for keywords which organically you would have no chance of getting.
 When profitable, it’s always good to run PPC, even if your products are already selling well.

 - Present your product to a massive audience ready to buy

 The beauty of Amazon is in the customers.
 When people do specific searches on Amazon they are in their buying mode so there is no need to do exhausting marketing, educating and selling the product.
 The most important thing is visibility and PPC provides you with this opportunity.

 If the product is the right fit, PPC can be run for special holiday keywords, e.g Christmas, Valentine’s day, Cyber Monday, etc. Also, if the product is seasonal, it can be effective to increase your spend during this time.

 - It’s not as complicated as other paid advertising platforms.

-Everybody who has used Google Adwords know what I’m talking about and how hard it is to figure it out, let alone master it.
+Everybody who ever used Google Adwords knows what I’m talking about and how hard it is to figure it out, let alone master it.
 Although it requires some experimentation and experience, PPC is much easier to figure out.
 Another good thing about PPC is that your listing is your ad so there is no need to go through the process of creating one.

 - It can help you discover new audiences and keywords for your listing